 The University of Melbourne’s Master in Biomedical Science is a unique course in Australia, combining a major research project with complementary coursework opportunities.
 It offers a wealth of possibilities designed to set you on the path to higher level academic research or the science-based career of your choosing.

 If you are looking to move into further education – whether it’s a PhD, medicine or other graduate professional health fields – the Master program offers an alternative pathway to Honours.
 The significant research component also means your research project can potentially form the basis of a future PhD project.

-Through the program, you will also have the opportunity to work closely and network with researchers, teachers, professionals and industry partners at the Melbourne Biomedical Precinct.
-You will have the chance to meet with leaders at affiliated institutions such as St Vincent’s Hospital, the Murdoch Children’s Research Institute, Victorian Comprehensive Cancer Centre, the Royal Melbourne Hospital and others.
+Through the program, you will also work closely and network with researchers, teachers, professionals and industry partners at the Melbourne Biomedical Precinct.
+You will have the chance to meet leaders at affiliated institutions such as St Vincent’s Hospital, the Murdoch Children’s Research Institute, Victorian Comprehensive Cancer Centre, the Royal Melbourne Hospital and others.

 Read about Liam's experience:

 I did a Bachelor of Science here at the University of Melbourne and then I took a gap year to work out what to do next.
 I decided to look at the prefrontal cortex because it’s a control hub affected by neurological disorders like depression and schizophrenia; having had experience with depression and anxiety, I wanted to understand why it happened and how this area works.

 The Master of Biomedical Science has been a great route into research.
 I’ve ended up looking at how the prefrontal cortex sends modulatory signals to the rest of the brain to make decisions based on the environment.

 I’ve joined the Neural Networks Lab at the Florey Institute, which is one of the largest labs at the Institute.
 Even though its big, everyone gets along really well and we all support each another.